Table of Contents

 There are plentiful top-class restaurants where you can savor local flavors and sip locally produced wines, and you can unwind in one of the town’s relaxing spas.
 There are many accommodation options, including novel cave hotels that are built right into the rocks.

-Aethrio Sunset Village is just 0.8 kilometers (half a mile) from the beach.
+A beautiful mid-price option is Aethrio Sunset Village, which is just 0.8 kilometers from the beach.
 Rooms and apartments in the beautiful whitewashed resort are modern with private bathrooms, Wi-Fi, a TV, and minibar.
 You can enjoy terrific sunset views and enjoy the pool and rooftop terrace.

 Visiting the ancient settlement of Akrotiri is a must for history and culture lovers, with fascinating archeological remains to explore.
 Take a boat trip to see Red Beach, White Beach, and Black Beach, discover cute churches, and sink your teeth into fresh seafood in traditional inns.